dnl-kg/dnl-kg/README.md

 - 👋 Hi, I’m @dnl-kg
 - 👀 I’m interested in ...
-Web Development and Software Engineering
+Web Development, Software Engineering and Machine Learning
 - 🌱 I’m currently learning ...
-Web development
+Web development and ML
 - 💞️ I’m looking to collaborate on ...
+Projects
 - 📫 How to reach me ...

 <!---